BennyTMT/LLMsForTimeSeries/README.md

 # Are Language Models Actually Useful for Time Series Forecasting?
 (NeurIPS 2024 Spotlight)

-## Autoregressive LLMs hold great potential for leveraging context to reason (forecast) future time series.** Time Series Language Models mentioned in this paper are **Non-Autoregressive.** 🌟 [Papar Link](https://arxiv.org/pdf/2406.16964)
+## Autoregressive LLMs hold great potential for leveraging context to reason (forecast) future time series.
+Time Series Language Models mentioned in this paper are Non-Autoregressive.🌟 [Papar Link](https://arxiv.org/pdf/2406.16964)

 In this work we showed that despite the recent popularity of LLMs in time series forecasting (TSF) they do not appear to meaningfully improve performance.
 A simple baseline, "PAttn," was proposed, which outperformed most LLM-based TSF models.